My Mission.

 Always on My Mind.
 (A-Z)

 • I’ve volunteered in New York City public schools and believe public education is the foundation for a strong democracy.
 But Trump has gutted the Department of Education while redirecting public funds toward private, charter, and religious schools.
 This is unacceptable, and I will not support any government action that undercuts our public schools in favor of private or religious interests.
+As for my proposals: Mississippi is the model.

 • If we don't solve climate change, the rest of these policies don't really matter in the long run, do they?
 We need to move past political grandstanding and adopt a Renewable Portfolio Standard that steadily increases clean, renewable electricity while responsibly phasing down coal, oil, and gas without spiking energy prices.